 Toulon's puppets help collect brain tissue from human victims for Toulon to create his formula to animate the inanimate.
 The victims this time include a group of researchers from a US department, responsible for invstigating the paranormal.
 Written by

-The puppets return, this time they hunt some paranormal researchers to take their brain fluid for the living-dead puppet master, Andre Toulon (Steve Welles).
+The puppets return, this time they hunt down some locals and paranormal researchers to assist their master in his evil plan.

 Was this review helpful to you?